 Table 1.
-Wheat Production & Per rcent of Crons within a Distance Threshold from the SNR TUDIC 1.
-WITCULTTOUULLION & TEL cent of crops within a Distance .
-The show from the Sivil
+Wheat Production & Percent of Crops within a Distance Threshold from the SNR

 The analyses use county-level production data disaggregated at the Zip-level (1,308 Zip codes) proportionally to the ZIP code area.
 The centroid of the Zip code was used as the aggregator for wheat produced; thus, the analyses use the Zip code geographic boundaries as the basis for the transportation analysis zones (TAZs).
 Considering the lack of a disaggregated